1. Stopped By The Police On The Street, Now What?

 ANSWER:

-When an officer approaches you, it is a good idea to remain calm and not to run away.
+When an officer approaches you, remain calm, do not to run away and do not resist.
 If you feel that you are in trouble, you can ask the police officer if you are in trouble or if you are suspected of doing anything wrong.
-If the officer informs you that you are a suspect, or that you are under arrest, remain calm and ask the police officer what are the allegations brought against you.
-Remember that you have the right to remain silent and you do not have to try and explain yourself to the officer.
+If the officer informs you that you are a suspect, or that you are under arrest, remain calm and ask the police officer what the allegations are.
+In these situations you may feel pressured to come up with an explanation but remember that (beyond your identifying information mentioned above) you have the right to remain silent and you do not have to try and explain yourself to the officer.

 d.
-What if the officer is not in uniform or identified as an officer but I think it is one?
+What if the officer is not in uniform or identified as an officers but I think it is one?

 ANSWER:

 You may ask the officer/officers to identify themselves.
-If they do not identify themselves, you can demand to speak or be approached by the police official's supervisor or commander.
+If they do not identify themselves, you can demand to speak or be approached by the police official's supervisor or commander or to attend the nearest police station.
 However, if you attempt to resist the arrest, the police officer may use force.
 It is therefore very important to remain calm and to ask the police officer in a calm but firm manner to identify themselves before you allow them to arrest you.
 If you are arrested without the police officer providing their identity and affording you a reason for your arrest, you will later have be able to begin legal proceedings against the police officer for wrongful arrest.

 e.
 Can I tell police I do not want to speak without a lawyer?